mmendino/mmendino.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Some Background
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I am Melissa Mendino Solano, a senior at Williams College studying Studio Art and Psychology.

+Some fun facts:

+- I'm from Houston, TX
+- My favorite color is pink
-- I rock a great mustache
+- I love my truck, she's a beaut
-- I'm extremely loyal to my family

 What else do you need?